cognitedata/reveal/react-components/src/architecture/base/README.md

 - **FitViewCommand**: Fit view to the model bounding box
 - **NavigationTool**: Reroute the events to the camera manager
 - **SetFlexibleControlsTypeCommand**: This is another version than we had before.
 It is made for testing the architecture where the users are changing the state of the command from outside.
-Use the "1" or "2" key to change btween Fly or Orbit mode.
+Use the "1" or "2" key to change between Fly or Orbit mode.

 ### architecture/base/views